-This prospectus supplement updates, amends and supplements the prospectus dated June 14, 2023 (the "Prospectus"), relating to the resale or other disposition by the selling stockholders identified in the prospectus of up to an aggregate of 139,847,114 shares of Class A Common Stock, par value \$0.0001 per share (the "Class A Common Stock") of P3 Health Partners Inc. (the "Company"), of which 69,157,145 shares are presently issued and outstanding, 59,934,479 shares are issuable upon exercise of warrants to purchase shares of Class A Common Stock and 10,755,490 shares are issuable upon exercise of pre-funded warrants to purchase shares of Class A Common Stock, which forms a part of our Registration Statement on Form S-1 (Registration No. 333-271565).
+This prospectus supplement updates, amends and supplements the prospectus dated June 14, 2023 (the "Prospectus"), relating to the resale of up to 231,277,198 shares of our Class A Common Stock by the selling securityholders named in the prospectus (including their pledgees, donees, transferees or other successors-in-interest), the resale of up to 267,329 warrants to purchase shares of Class A Common Stock and the issuance by us of up to 10,819,105 shares of Class A Common Stock upon the exercise of outstanding warrants, which forms a part of our Registration Statement on Form S-1 (Registration No. 333-261904).